h2non/node-imaginary/README.md

 Commands:

-  crop [options] [image]       Crop any image to a given square thumbnail in pixels resize [options] [image]     Resize the image to the given width or height in pixels embed [options] [image]      Embed the image to the given width or height in pixels extract [options] [image]    Extract area from an image by top/left and width/height enlarge [options] [image]    Enlarge the image to the given width and height in pixels rotate [options] [image]     Rotate the image by degrees flip [options] [image]       Flip an image flop [options] [image]       Flop an image zoom [options] [image]       Zoom the image to the given width or height in pixels watermark [options] [image]  Add a text watermark in the image info [options] [image]       Retrieve image information as JSON
+  crop [options] [image]       Crop any image in order to fit the given width or height pixels smartcrop [options] [image]  Smart crop any image in order to fit the given width or height pixels.
+Requires imaginary v1.0.8+ resize [options] [image]     Resize the image to the given width or height in pixels embed [options] [image]      Embed the image to the given width or height in pixels enlarge [options] [image]    Enlarge the image to the given width and height in pixels extract [options] [image]    Extract area from an image by top/left and width/height rotate [options] [image]     Rotate the image by degrees flip [options] [image]       Flip an image flop [options] [image]       Flop an image zoom [options] [image]       Zoom the image to the given width or height in pixels watermark [options] [image]  Add a text watermark in the image pipeline [options] [image]   Pipeline processing based on a JSON file transformation.
+Requires imaginary v1.0.8+ info [options] [image]       Retrieve image information as JSON

 Options: